saicodes64/github-practice/README.md

 	•	Writing clear commit messages and maintaining a clean history.

 ⸻
-Perfect!
-I can help you update your README guide to include git reset (soft, mixed, hard), git cherry-pick, and also emphasize recovery commands, so it’s a more complete hands-on learning resource.
-Here’s an updated version you can drop into your README:

-⸻

 Git & GitHub — Hands-on Recovery + Practice Prompt (step-by-step)